 A whirlpool holds the water and acts as a centrifuge.
 Proteins and hop matter flow to the center for 20 minutes.
 They’re removed and the beer is cooled to 60–70 degrees.
 Introduce yeast in the fermenter and the beer ferments for 14-20 days.
 Higher alcohol and sugar content takes longer.
 Sugar and yeast cause a secondary fermentation in the bottle.
 Four people can manually bottle 300 bottles in an hour.
 Most bottles are aged two months before The Bruery releases it for sale.

-With barrel aging, brewed beer is transferred to barrels for anywhere from 6 months to 3 years.
+The Bruery transfers beer to barrels to age for anywhere from 6 months to 3 years.
 With Bourbon barrels, the flavor transfers in about a year.
 Bitter beer takes longer.
 The Bruery also utilizes Rye, Whiskey, Brandy, Chardonnay and Burgundy barrels.
 Rue sources Bourbon barrels from Kentucky and wine barrels from Napa.

 After the brewing process is complete, a Corona pig farmer hauls off the spent grain, which is less expensive than trashing the grain and benefits the farmer.

-We joined Rue at the tasting room to sample his full list, many of which are unavailable outside of The Bruery’s walls.
-The room is open on Fridays and Saturdays and has been known to attract up to 100 people at a time on Saturdays.
-The week’s options are listed on a blackboard.
+The Bruery’s tasting room is open on Fridays and Saturdays and has been known to attract up to 100 people at a time on Saturdays.
+They list the week’s options on a blackboard.

 Rue started us on Orchard White, an aromatic beer brewed with coriander, lavender and orange peel.
 He then transitioned to Saison de Lente, a seasonal beer timed for release with Lent.